etscheelk/ParadiseLostTheAdventure/README.md

 Highly inspired by the text adventures featured in *The Talos Principle* and its sequel, *The Talos Principle 2*.

-Developed in Godot and currently incomplete.
+Developed in Godot 4.
 Though I wanted to write this in C, I also wanted to be able to compile and have this be run on a variety of machines for other students to play once it is finished.
 Additionally, Godot has visual editing, nodes for playing audio, and greater opportunity for artistic flair for less cost.